advis61/OracleOfDereth/README.md

 Only displays cantrips for skills that you have known.

+### Quest Flags

+Every quest flag the plugin knows about, in one searchable list — the raw database behind the curated tabs below.

+- A green icon means your character holds that flag.
+A red icon means it has never been completed.
+- Ready In shows `completed` for a one-time quest, or the remaining cooldown for a repeatable one.
+- Filter by flag or quest name, and narrow by Completed / Incomplete, One Time / Repeatable, or New.
+- New means the server reported a flag that isn't in the plugin's master list yet.
+Please send those along to Advis Eveldan so they can be added.

+Click the quest icon to /think the wiki url to yourself.
+Click the flag or name for its quest notes.
+Click Ready In or Solves to print the raw quest flag data to chat.

+Click any column header to sort by it; click again to reverse.

+The Copy / Text / CSV / JSON buttons export whatever the filter is currently showing.

+Unlike the hand-curated lists elsewhere in the plugin, this one was assembled with AI assistance and may contain errors.

 ### John Tracker

 Displays how many legendary quests you've completed in this round of a [John](https://acportalstorm.com/wiki/John) 30 [Legendary Quests](https://acportalstorm.com/wiki/Legendary_Quests) cycle.